-Make sure you pay a visit to this massive immersive meadow, this time with even more interactive elements.
+Make sure you pay a visit soon to Charles Gadeken’s Entwined, a sprawling immersive LED light installation in Golden Gate Park’s Peacock Meadow open through March 12, 2023.
 The whimsical installation transforms Peacock Meadow into an otherworldly ecosystem of glowing trees, bushes, and other natural elements created from colorful pixel-like LED lights.
 The trees range from 8-20 feet tall, accompanied by dozens of glowing flower clusters and bushes to create a beautiful meadow landscape.

 Visitors can explore this newly re-envisioned installation, which now includes sculptural artworks including a seating area and hidden tree knots where visitors can peek into secret worlds.
 The meadow will also add weekly performances and new art activations.